Hrabal/TemPy/README.md

 >>> </div>
 ```

-..or if you give a name to the element when adding it to his container you can access it by name, as if it's a container's attribute:
+...or access elements inside a container as if it they were attributes:
 ```python
 container_div = Div()
 container_div(content_div=Div())